WatskeBart/SuperMoan/README.md

 ## Sound Files

-The program expects sound files to be present in the `moanswav` directory, named from 1.wav to 10.wav.
+The program expects, by default, sound files to be present in the `moans` directory, named from 1.wav to 10.wav.\
 Each file corresponds to a different intensity level:
 - 1.wav: lowest intensity
 - 10.wav: highest intensity